achlys-viii/visualstudio_markdown_tutorial/README.md

-Upload of the markdown tutorial WIP file "Hello.md" on GitHub.✨
+'Hello.md' is a .md document.
-'Hello.md' is a separate .md file edited in Visual Studio Code.
+You can download 'Hello.md' and read or edit in a program like Visueal Studio Code.
-Click on the 'Hello' document to view the tutorial!
+Or click on the 'Hello' document to view the tutorial on your browser!